Yajnavalkya: Name

 The name Yajnavalkya is derived from yajna, which connotes ritual.

 Depiction in texts

 Yajnavalkya was a pupil of Vaisampayana and the compiler of the Shukla Yajurveda Samhita.
-Yajnavalkya was the pupil of Uddālaka Āruṇi, whom he defeated in debate.
+Yajnavalkya was the pupil of Uddālaka Āruṇi.

 Within both the Sukla Yajur Veda and the Brihadaranyaka Upanishad, he is depicted as being blunt, provocative and sarcastic.
-In the first verse of the Yajnavalkya Smriti, Yajnavalkya is described as the "yogesvara: meaning "the king of yogis."
+In the first verse of the Yajnavalkya Smriti, Yajnavalkya is described as the "yogesvara: meaning "the king of yogis".

-Yajnavalkya plays a central position in a debate known as Bahudakshina Yajna hosted by King Janaka in Mithila, Videha, which is in the Southern Nepal near Janakpur, where Yajnavalkya defeats philosophers from all around the country.
-The debate ended with Gargi, a female scholar and one of the nine gems of King Janaka’s court, clearly asserting Yajnavalkya as the most superior brahmin of them all.
+Yajnavalkya plays a central position in a debate known as Bahudakshina Yajna hosted by King Kriti Janaka in Mithila, Videha, where Yajnavalkya defeats philosophers from all around the country.
+The debate ended with Gargi, a female scholar and one of the nine gems of King Janaka's court, clearly asserting Yajnavalkya as the most superior brahmin of them all.